yzyii/luashitacast/README.md

 If you enable the Shorterhand setting in gcincluderag.lua, additional /commands will work.

 - shorterhand.lua is effectively just a pass through to shorthand you can define your own /commands in
-- using shorterhand syntax like 'me' or partial names will work. e.g. "/i me" will cast invisible on yourself.
+- using shorthand syntax like 'me' or partial names will work. e.g. "/i me" will cast invisible on yourself.

 ```
 /c4 - Cure IV